Helping Clients in Reading Create Prenuptial Agreements

 Upholding a Prenuptial Agreement

-Unlike the majority of states in the country, which adopted the Uniform Prenuptial Agreement Act (UPAA), some states like Pennsylvania have their own statutory law which regulates prenuptial agreements.
+Unlike most states in the country, which adopted the Uniform Prenuptial Agreement Act (UPAA), some states like Pennsylvania have statutory law that regulates prenuptial agreements.

 The mass majority of State courts will typically uphold a prenuptial agreement and the terms and conditions therein unless there is evidence that shows: